SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 ```

 > [!NOTE]
 > Starting from the SharePoint Framework 1.10 version, you can also expose SharePoint Framework web parts as personal Microsoft Teams apps.
 This can be controlled by including `"TeamsPersonalApp"` in the `supportedHosts` value.
+Personal tabs do not have a configuration option, and so web parts added to Teams as personal apps will not expose the web part property pane.
+If you need to configure the web part in this situation you will have to implement it within the web part UI.

 ## Updating code to be aware of the Microsoft Teams context